-According to findings presented by the MHI Annual Industry Report, as many as 80% respondents of the survey believe that digitalization has the power to disrupt the industry.
-For 16% of them, it is already creating either disruption or competitive advantage.
+According to a survey presented by the MHI Annual Industry Report, as many as 80% of respondents believe that the digital supply chain will be the industry’s dominant model within the next five years.
+For 20%, it is already the dominant model.

-1. Real-time Data Gathering and Increased Interconnectivity
+1. Real-Time Data Gathering and Increased Interconnectivity

 Together, these technologies are bringing real-time visibility and seamless collaboration among processes and chain partners, resulting in highly evolved, efficient, and effective operating models.

 The transition from fixed desktop workstations to smartphones and mobile devices is a major step forward in gaining warehouse efficiency.
 Today, devices and apps substantially reduce walking time and allow warehouse employees to work and access data on the go within as well as outside of the warehouse.

 Smartphones are not only liberating warehouse clerks from deskbound activities but also adding new dimensions of capability to standard workstations.
 Today’s warehouse mobile solutions can deliver excellent operational efficiency and computational power that warehouse operators need.

 The advantages of functions such as imaging (pictures & video), tracking, cloud integration, video-conferencing, voice/face recognition, and even personal assistants open new frontiers for transformations that these technologies can bring to warehousing operations.

 The more we look towards the future, the more that mobility proves to be of the essence.
 Warehouse mobility is one of the most secure areas to invest in so long as it is well planned and strategically aligned with operational needs.